aws-samples/serverless-patterns/s3-sqs-lambda-terraform/README.md

 ## Documentations and next step

-To create a full Step Functions workflow with the pattern created, you can find out example workflows at Step Functions Workflow: [serverlessland.com/workflows](https://serverlessland.com/workflows)
+To expand the Step Functions workflow that the pattern created, you can find out example workflows at Step Functions Workflow: [serverlessland.com/workflows](https://serverlessland.com/workflows)

 ## Cleanup